 Since 1996, a lot of work has been completed by the IALA for the introduction of AIS.
 For Sweden's part, this mainly involved Benny Pettersson and Rolf Zetterberg from the Swedish Maritime Administration, as well as SAAB engineers.
-Following the implementation decision by IMO, the work focused on the management and development of the technical specifications, as well as the drafting of recommendations and guidelines for the implementation and practical use of AIS.
+This work was transferred following the IMO's implementation decision, and involved the management and development of the technical specifications, as well as the drafting of recommendations and guidelines for the implementation and practical use of AIS.